tulip-lab/pattern-classification/S00-Induction/S00C-Logistics.md

 We would like you to go through the sessions at the time of your ease, and then work on the `assessment` tasks.
 The first thing you'll notice when you begin working through the sessions is that each has a consistent format, especially featuring:

 - A `session` `README.md` page: here you'll find the overview for the session, and most download materials are available through this page.
 It is especially important that you make note of these as they explain the sessions structure and the supplementary resources for the session.
-In order to successfully complete each session, you will need to demonstrate that you have achieved each of these objectives.
+In order to successfully complete each session, you will need to ensure that you have achieved each of these objectives.

-### Preliminary Sessions
+#### :dolphin: Preliminary Sessions

 We assume no prior `Python` experience, and any prior knowledge on programming will be a bonus: if you already have completed several units such as `machine learing`, `deep learning`, you should be reasonably confident about your `Python` programming skills.

 In case that you have no `Python` experience, `SIT742` - :book: [Python Foundations](https://github.com/tulip-lab/sit742) will prepare you in this aspect and enable you to continue into the [core sessions](#core-sessions).

-### Core Sessions
+#### :koala: Core Sessions

 At the heart of the unit are six core sessions.
 These core sessions address the statistical pattern recognition techniques that are relevant and important for AI researchers and data analysters.
 Therefore, it is an essential requirement of this unit that all core sessions are completed.

-### Advanced Sessions
+#### :eagle: Advanced Sessions

 In additional to the [core sessions](#core-sessions), there are also a series of advanced topics.
 These topics are **optional** and they are either build on the information in the [core sessions](#core-sessions) by exploring concepts in greater depth, or introduce new, more specialised topics.